hummat/hummat.github.io/_posts/2020-06-08-conferences.md

 [^2]: _“In academia […] [a] conference proceeding is a collection of academic papers published in the context of an academic conference or workshop.”_ – Wikipedia

 ## Conference Timeline[^3]
-[^3]: Almost all conferences taking place in 2020 will postponed or held virtually due to Covid-19.
+[^3]: Almost all conferences taking place in 2020 will be postponed or held virtually due to Covid-19.

 <div class="tl-node">
 <div class="tags" style="float: right;"><div class="tag">Artificial Intelligence</div></div>